MatthewLabasan/arl-project/Journal.md

 - though, if webscraping is limited for my own topics, should be fine for both.

 - for deployment,
-    - question on system wide libraires through brew? need to use imaging / containerization: docker or use something like heroku
+    - question on system wide libraires (newspaper and chrome) through brew? need to use imaging / containerization: docker or use something like heroku
     - mongodb how to white list ip?

     - if i want for just viewing: